Dangerous places on Earth are spread all across our beautiful planet.

 76. Vanuatu, Pacific Ocean: World’s Most ‘At-Risk’ Country for Natural Hazards

-I have put Vanuatu in the list of most dangerous places on earth because it is considered to be the world’s most ‘at-risk’ country for natural hazards.
+I have put Vanuatu on the list of most dangerous places on earth because it is considered to be the world’s most ‘at-risk’ country for natural hazards.

-The country faces natural disasters including earthquake, volcanic eruption and severe Cyclones.
+The country faces natural disasters including earthquakes, volcanic eruptions and severe Cyclones.

-The susceptibility of the island to natural disaster puts the life of its residents at very high risk.
+The susceptibility of the island to natural disasters puts the life of its residents at very high risk.

 77. Snake Island, Brazil: A Dangerous Island Inhabited by World’s Deadliest Snakes

 For the safety of visitors and snakes alike, visitors are completely barred from entering the island.
-Only selected researchers and Brazillian Navy is allowed to visit the island.
+Only selected researchers and the Brazillian Navy are allowed to visit the island.

 I hope you enjoyed reading my blog on the most dangerous places on earth.
 Let me know in the comment section if you know of any other such dangerous places.

 About the Author